Flashback '67

 Photos of some of the celebrity attendees, taken from the sleeve of the Jumbo Records Flashback '67 album.

-Graham Gill Mark Stuart, Paul Hollingdale Spangles Muldoon, Robbie Dale Ian Anderson, Arnold Layne Andy Archer Bob Noakes A.J Beirens Michael Lindsey, Alan West
+Graham Gill Mark Stuart, Paul Hollingdale Spangles Muldoon, Robbie Dale Ian Anderson, Arnold Layne Andy Archer Bob Noakes A.J Beirens Michael Lindsay, Alan West

-Graham Gill Mark Stuart & Paul Hollingdale Spangles Muldoon, Robbie Dale & others Ian Anderson & Arnold Layne Andy Archer Bob Noakes A.J Beirens Michael Lindsey & Alan West
+Graham Gill Mark Stuart & Paul Hollingdale Spangles Muldoon, Robbie Dale & others Ian Anderson & Arnold Layne Andy Archer Bob Noakes A.J Beirens Michael Lindsay & Alan West

 During the dinner and disco on Saturday, former Radio Caroline DJ Robbie Dale interviewed a number of the attendees, both former pirates and members of the public.
 This tape was then rushed out to the mv Mi Amigo.
 The following evening a special joint programme of Radio Caroline and Radio Mi Amigo was broadcast on both stations' frequencies (962 kHz and 1412 kHz).
 As the DJs played out Robbie's taped interviews, they announced they had a “live link-up” with the event.
 Your webmaster was leaving The Centre Airport Hotel around this time on the Sunday evening, having spent both days at Flashback '67.
 While pulling out of the hotel car park to head home, a fleet of police cars came roaring in the other way.
 Is it possible that somebody in authority had heard the broadcast and been fooled into thinking the ‘link-up’ really was live?